 Curriculum and Syllabus Support

-For some basic information on creating a syllabus, see the syllabus section of the Instructor Resources area of the home page of this website.
+For some basic information on creating a syllabus, click here: Syllabus Development For information and support on curriculum development, see the Curriculum section of the faculty resources page of the Western website.

 Have technology questions?
 Below are some services that can help:

 Go to https://www.westerntc.edu/information-technology-services to learn about the variety of services and resources IT Services offers.

 Computer Services Help Desk

 The Computer Services Help Desk is located in Business Education building in room B-14 of Western’s La Crosse campus.
 You can also reach a Help Desk attendant by e-mail at firstname.lastname@example.org or by phone (608) 789-6266.